PritK99/ML-Toolbox/supervised-learning/instance-based-learning/knn/README.md

 The choice of distance metric depends on the amount of penalty one wants to assign to differences in each dimension.
 If p is lower, say 1, then the metric is less sensitive to outliers and treats each dimension equally.
 If p is higher, say infinity, then it is sensitive to outliers in any single dimension.

 Consider analyzing user behavior on an e-learning platform, with features like number of quizzes taken, videos watched, time spent reading, and forum activity.
 These actions are independent and contribute additively to overall engagement.
 Manhattan distance is better here as it effectively captures similarity in such multi-faceted user behavior without letting one large difference dominate.
-Euclidean distance (p=2) would work better.
 Similarly, Chebyshev distance (p=infinity) can be used when one dimension is more important than others.
 For example, in medical diagnosis, a single severely abnormal symptom may be more significant than several marginally abnormal symptoms.

 2. Cosine Similarity: Cosine similarity measures the cosine of the angle between two vectors.
 It is a measure of orientation and not magnitude.
 Cosine similarity is commonly used as a similarity metric for text data.